Our Lady of Guadalupe: The crown ornament

 The image had originally featured a 12-point crown on the Virgin's head, but this disappeared in 1887–88.
 The change was first noticed on February 23, 1888, when the image was removed to a nearby church.
 Eventually a painter confessed on his deathbed that he had been instructed by a clergyman to remove the crown.
 This may have been motivated by the fact that the gold paint was flaking off of the crown, leaving it looking dilapidated.
 But according to the historian David Brading, "the decision to remove rather than replace the crown was no doubt inspired by a desire to 'modernize' the image and reinforce its similarity to the nineteenth-century images of the Immaculate Conception which were exhibited at Lourdes and elsewhere...
 What is rarely mentioned is that the frame which surrounded the canvas was adjusted to leave almost no space above the Virgin's head, thereby obscuring the effects of the erasure."

 A different crown was installed to the image.
 On February 8, 1887, a Papal bull from Pope Leo XIII granted permission a Canonical Coronation of the image, which occurred on October 12, 1895.

+20th century

 Since then the Virgin of Guadalupe has been proclaimed "Queen of Mexico", "Patroness of the Americas", "Empress of Latin America", and "Protectress of Unborn Children" (the latter two titles given by Pope John Paul II in 1999).

+On November 14, 1921, a bomb hidden within a basket of flowers and left under the tilma by an anti-Catholic secularist exploded and damaged the altar of the Basilica that houses the original image, but the tilma was unharmed.
+A brass standing crucifix, bent by the explosion, is now preserved at the shrine's museum and is believed to be miraculous by devotees.